Safe Routes to School Coordinator

 - Work directly with school and municipal administrators and school age children to implement educational programs including Walk to School Days, Traffic Safety Town, Bike Drivers Ed, Traffic Safety Team and more.

 - Have hands-on, intimate familiarity with the Safe Routes to School program.
 This includes hands-on technical assistance with educational events, completing travel plans, and coordinating programs.

-- Customize SRTS program offerings for interested schools and submit reports outlining recommended strategies.
+- Customize SRTS program offerings for interested schools

 - Serve as the main contact for all SRTS information.
 Gather information and report all TransOptions SRTS activities quarterly.